Google offers a range of free tools to help you get the most out of your AdWords campaign. Here's our guide to what they can offer your business

 3. Google Trends

 With Google’s Trends, you can compare search volume patterns across specific regions, categories and time frames.
 It’s a useful tool if you want to track seasonal trends.
 For example, if you run a holiday business, you can analyse when customers are most likely to book their summer holiday.
 With that information, you can spend more on AdWords when demand is highest and cut back during quiet periods.
-Insights for Search can also help you test advertising messages and find the one that hits the spot with customers.
+Google Trends can also help you test advertising messages and find the one that hits the spot with customers.

 4. Impression share report